James Lisney

 Bach: Ricercar a 3 from Musical Offering

-Seating for this show will be unallocated in the Carole Nash Hall.
+Please note that this show will now take place in the Carole Nash Hall.
+Seating for this event will be unallocated.
 If you have any access requirements, please do let us know at boxoffice@stollerhall.com or on 0333 130 0967 (lines open Tuesday – Thursday 1.30pm – 4pm).
 You can find out more about access in our building here.